Rebecca Lancefield: Career and research

 Lancefield's first co-authored paper was published in 1919 when she was a technician, an unusual recognition at the time.
 Previous to this work, researchers did not know if different streptococcal strains were biologically distinct.
 Working with Avery and Dochez, she identified four serological types that classified 70 percent of the β-hemolytic streptococcal strains they were studying.

 For her PhD thesis, Lancefield studied viridans streptococci.
 Lancefield originally joined the lab of Hans Zinsser.
 Zinsser did not want to work with women, and suggested she move her work to the lab of Homer Swift.
 Therefore, the majority of her work was carried out at Rockefeller, where Swift's lab was located.
 At the time, viridans streptococci were incorrectly believed to contribute to rheumatic fever.
 Lancefield's thesis work helped dispel this idea.

 After her PhD, Lancefield returned to studying β-hemolytic streptococci at Rockefeller.
 She now aimed to identify the biological components of surface antigens located on the bacteria.
 In 1928, Lancefield reported that the type-specific antigen of streptococci was a protein.
 She named this protein the M-protein because a matt colony occurs when the bacteria is exposed to the antigen.
 Lancefield discovered that the group-specific antigen of streptococci was composed of carbohydrates, which she named the C-carbohydrate.
 Within this discovery, Lancefield revealed that the C-carbohydrate was not species-specific, as originally thought.
 This realization prompted her development of a classification system, called Lancefield grouping, for streptococcal diseases.
 She initially designated group A for human streptococcal infections and group B for bovine streptococcal infections.
-Today, Lancefield groups includes groups A through M.
+Today, Lancefield groups include groups A through M.

 Lancefield discovered two additional group A streptococci surface proteins: the T-antigen, in 1940, and the R-antigen, in 1957.
 Later in her career, she focused on group B streptococci.
 Her research revealed that group B streptococci lacked the M-protein.
 She discovered that, instead, surface polysaccharides were responsible for their virulence factor.

 During World War II, Lancefield served on the Commission on Streptococcal and Staphylococcal Diseases of the Armed Forces Epidemiological Board.
 In 1946, Lancefield was promoted to associate member at Rockefeller University.
 She was promoted to full member and professor at Rockefeller in 1958.
 Lancefield was a long-time collaborator of Maclyn McCarty and a mentor of Emil Gotschlich, two recipients of the notable Lasker Prize.